RumbleDB/bigdata-exercises/Big_Data/README.md

-# Big Data @ ETH Zurich (Fall 2022)
+# Big Data @ ETH Zurich (Fall 2024)

-This repository hosts the weekly exercise sheets of the [Big Data course](https://systems.ethz.ch/education/courses/2021-autumn/big-data.html) at ETH Zurich.
+This repository hosts the weekly exercise sheets of the Big Data course at ETH Zurich.

 ## Docker Compose